codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

     1. Variable `a` contains a value of `infinity` which represents mathematical infinity.
     2. Variable `b` is assigned a value where the left-hand operator looks like a `string` however JavaScript tries to convert it into a number which is successful.
     3. In the case of variable `c`, the string can't be converted and the operation returns the value of `NaN` which means _not a number_.
-If this is then used in susequent operations the value cascades and the result will also be `NaN`.
+If this is then used in subsequent operations the value cascades and the result will also be `NaN`.

 .. code:: markdown